rohan472000/GCP-ACE-certification/Planning_configuring_a_cloud_solution/Planning_configuring_compute_resources/planning_configuring_compute_resources.md

 gcloud compute machine-types create [MACHINE_TYPE_NAME] --custom-vm-cpu [CPU_COUNT] --custom-vm-memory [MEMORY_SIZE]
 ```
 Replace [MACHINE_TYPE_NAME] with a name for the custom machine type, [CPU_COUNT] with the number of vCPUs, and [MEMORY_SIZE] with
-the amount of memory in MB.
+the amount of memory in MB .